moctl — administer Moera nodes

 name deleteRemove name information from the node.

 These commands manage tokens that are used to authenticate as administrator on the node.
-The token itself is displayed only once — when created.
-All further operations on the token use token ID to identify the particular token.
+The token ID is used to identify the particular token in later commands.

-token show IDShow the detailed information about the token with the given ID.
+token show IDShow the detailed information about the token with the given ID, including

-token create [-n NAME] [-p PERMISSIONS] PASSWORDCreate a new token.
-This operation requires additional authentication with
+token create [-n NAME] [-p PERMISSIONS] PASSWORDCreate a new token using the current admin PASSWORD.
+This command

 -n NAME, --token-name NAMEThe name to be assigned to the token.
 If not set, the token becomes unnamed.